 Easy dumpling wrappers (store-bought)

-How to fill and fold these Korean dumplings (yaki mandu)
+How to fill and fold Korean dumplings (yaki mandu)

 Filling and folding these Korean dumplings (yaki mandu) should be a family affair.
 Growing up, I remember us all huddled around the table to help mom fill up all the won ton wrappers with her delicious pre-cooked yaki mandu filling.
 The more hands that help to fill and fold these yaki mandu, the more you can make at a faster rate.
 Don’t forget, you can freeze the extras for later.
 (If there are any!)

-We are going to do a very simple triangle shape for our yaki mandu.
+We are doing a very simple triangle shape fold for our yaki mandu.
 No fancy dumpling folding in this recipe, because we want to eat these delicious morsels ASAP!
 Alright, let’s talk about how to fill these Korean dumplings (mandu).

 - First, take about a teaspoon of the filling mixture and place it in the center of the won ton wrapper.

 - Next, dip your finger into a small bowl of water and lightly put water on one-half of the won ton wrapper’s edge.
 One side of the won ton wrapper will be completely dry and the other half will have a watered edge.
 Fold the won ton wrapper in half, from corner to corner, to create a triangle shape, and press down on the edges to create a nice seal.